Lo Carmen: Early life

 Carmen was born in Adelaide, South Australia, and raised amongst its 1970s music and art community, which included Bon Scott and Robyn Archer.

 She is the daughter of rock-jazz-blues pianist Peter Head, member of prog rockers Headband and founder of bohemian country music collective The Mount Lofty Rangers, and Mouse, a textile artist and former film and television seamstress.
 Older brother Josh Beagley is a guitarist, most notably with funk band Swoop and country funk act Cowboy Simple.

-She performed her first original song publicly aged 9, accompanied by her father.
+She performed her first original song publicly when aged 9, accompanied by her father.
 She told Sunday Life in 2022 'I spent a lot of my childhood sleeping, or reading a book, beneath his piano at gigs I insisted on accompanying him to'.

 The family moved to Sydney's red light district King's Cross and Carmen attended a small alternative high school, dropping out after completing Year 10.
 'From the time I was 13, I was going to see bands three nights a week.
 I also worked after school in a pizza bar in Kings Cross.
 I was very independent but I wasn’t wild.'
-Carmen also worked as secretary for Vince Lovegrove who was then the manager of The Divinyls, during school holidays and after leaving school.
+Carmen also worked as secretary for Vince Lovegrove, who was then the manager of rock band The Divinyls, during school holidays and after leaving school.

-Carmen's mother made the wedding dress in Muriel's Wedding and Chrissy Amphlett's iconic costumes.
+Carmen's mother made the wedding dress used as a costume in Muriel's Wedding as well as the iconic costumes worn by The Divinyls’ lead singer Chrissy Amphlett.
 Carmen claims to have attended hundreds of shows by The Divinyls and soul singer Wendy Saddington, who performed in a duo with Carmen's father, Peter Head, from the 1980s until her death in 2013.
 Carmen cites both Amphlett and Saddington, a close family friend, as major influences.